Akahi08/demand-forecasting-ai/README.md

 * For future dates, intermediate unknown price and promotion values use the latest known values.
 * The application does not automatically retrieve real-time sales information.
 * Forecast accuracy depends on the performance of the trained model.
-* Predictions should be treated as estimates rather than guaranteed future sales.
+* Predictions should be treated as estimates rather than guaranteed future demands.

 ---